What do I do if I want a place at Acomb Primary School for my child?

 What if my child is late getting into school?

-If the classroom door has been locked you will need to come to the main entrance and sign your child into school in the late book.
+If the classroom door has been locked you will need to come to the main entrance Miss Jones will sign your child in.

 What if I’m late picking up?